 Mayen abuses Feather Witch in order to inflict the abuse she herself faces after she intentionally walked into her marriage with Rhulad to show her original betrothed, Fear, that he's not being taking enough interest in her for her likes.
 However, she ends up as the victim of rape at the hands of Rhulad, who himself may very well be too insane to realise that what he's doing is wrong at first.
 He eventually comes to a Heel Realization and both makes Mayen stop her abuse of Feather Witch and frees Mayen of her forced betrothal to him, but by this point she has already crossed the Despair Event Horizon and after being chased by Letherii with unknown intentions she is ultimately Driven to Suicide.

 Feather Witch also qualifies; her abuse at the hands of Mayen qualifies her for the Woobie part, while her appalling treatment of Udinaas, who is hopelessly in love with her, qualifies for her the Jerkass part.
 It's subtly hinted at one point that her treatment of Udinaas may be due to her unwillingness to reciprocate his affections and that her story may have turned out quite differently has she not given herself to half the village in search of power and influence, but it's not firmly established one way or the other, even in her internal monologue.

 A particularly obvious example, Sirryn Kanar in Reaper's Gale seems to exist solely to cross it repeatedly.

 Mallick Rel convincing High Fist Pomquarl to abandon Fist Coltaine to die outside the walls of Aren.
 Particularly vile since Coltaine was less than five hundred metres away, the garrison was more than strong enough to rescue him and Coltaine had just spent the last few months leading 30,000 Malazan refugees across a desert to safety.

-If that's not bad enough, Rel crosses it again only a few pages later when he betrays Aren to the Army of the Apocalypse, resulting in 10,000 soldiers being crucified and left to die.
+If that's not bad enough, only a few pages later Rel betrays Aren to the Army of the Apocalypse, resulting in 10,000 soldiers being crucified and left to die.